Ybalrid/dotfiles/README.md

  - oh-my-zsh (with a few plugins)
  - tmux

-## Unexhaustive list of the config files here
+## Non exhaustive list of the config files here

 ### tmux